Android-9/overthewire-bandit/overthewire.md

 `ssh bandit.labs.overthewire.org -p 2220 -l bandit0`

+Alternatively, you can also login via this approach:

+`ssh bandit0@bandit.labs.overthewire.org -p 2220`

 #### Level 1
 Use the `ls` command to list all files in the current working directory.